What does a shock absorber do?

 The primary functions of a shock absorber are:

 - Smooth-out bumps: As a vehicle travels, it encounters various imperfections in the road surface, such as bumps, potholes, and other irregularities.
 These cause the vehicle’s wheels to move up and down.
-The shock absorbers reduce this motion by converting the kinetic energy of the wheel movement into thermal energy (heat), which can then be dissipated into the atmosphere.
+The shock absorbers convert the wheel’s kinetic energy into heat, which then dissipates into the atmosphere.

 - Control vehicle movement: Shock absorbers control the amount of bouncing, swaying, braking diving, and acceleration squats in a vehicle.
 This contributes to maintaining comfort inside the vehicle and allows the driver to keep control.